mridul1710/DeepHistoExtract/README.md

 # DeepHistoExtract
 Using automatic feature extraction combined with deep learning for Immunohistochemical image analysis.
 Deep learning performed using TensorFlow and GUI made using pyQt5 .
+Submitted by Group 1 of the Computational Neuroscience Hackathon 2024, University of Calgary

 ![DHE](PastedGraphic-1.png)